 It’s hugely beneficial to set goals when you’re training.
 Whether you’re only just starting out or you’ve been working out for years, having targets in mind can help to motivate and push you.
 The type of goals you have can also play a role in determining the most effective types of workout for you.
 If you want to lose weight, for example, you may choose different types of activities to somebody who wants to use exercise to de-stress or an individual who wants to build as much muscle mass as possible.
 Use your objectives to help you narrow down your options, but embrace different kinds of exercise.
 If you do the same type of training all the time and every session is very similar, you might get bored and lose motivation.
 Exercises that are recommended for weight loss include intensive cardiovascular activities, such as spinning and high-intensity interval training, weight training and endurance exercises, such as rowing, cycling, jogging and tennis lessons.
 Yoga, boxing and Pilates are proven to bust stress and strength training is ideal for those keen to bulk up.
-If you don’t know where to begin, it’s a good idea to work with a personal trainer or to ask for advice at your local gym.
+If you don’t know where to begin, it’s a good idea to work with Weight Loss Trainers or to ask for advice at your local gym.

 Your problem areas